/// ABOUT THIS EXHIBITION

 @mlsomewhere

-Ted Lilley
+Edward Lilley

 Place Setting

-inspired by Mixteca-Puebla Artist, Tripod Bowl
+Inspired by: Mixteca-Puebla Artist, Tripod Bowl

 I have worked with glass art for a number of years but rarely showed it.
 From my professional materials science back ground I have had an interest in the fracture of brittle materials especially high tech ceramics.
 That work was to understand the failure of the ceramic.
 Glass fracture is more interesting than ceramic fracture because crack branching occurs in glass leading to numerous fracture lines.
 This is demonstrated in the micro-fracture of the repurposed vessels shown here.